TheZexquex/Yasmpp/README.md

 # Yet Another Survival Multiplayer Plugin

+### Dependencies
+- Java 20
+- Paper 1.20.4
+- PlaceholderAPI (Optional)

+### How to build from source
+- Clone the source code to a local folder on your computer
+- Navigate to to the plugins root directory
+- Run gradlew reobfJar or ./gradlew reobfJar

 ### Adds following features:
 - Spawnelytra
 - Open every crafting table (and Catographietable and Enderchest and so on and so on) without placing (Sneak + right click)